-The Light Group meet generally on the last Wednesday of the month between 6pm and 7pm.
+The Light Group meet generally on the second Tuesday of the month in term time between 5.30pm and 6.30pm.
 Together we seek to learn more about the Christian Faith.
-Members of this group have either completed a course to admit them to Communion before Confirmation or are thinking about doing this.

 We have discussions, watch film clips, listen to music and enjoy a tea-time treat together.

 The Group is open to anyone between the ages of 8 – 16 and if anyone would like to learn more about what we do please contact Rev. Dawn

 The Puppet Crew are not meeting or performing at the moment.

 Do let us know if you would be interested in this group and we can think about re-forming it when we have enough people to start it up again.
 You would need to be age of 13 upwards.

 Our puppet ministry was set up to provide a new and fun way to engage adults and children alike in worship.
 We currently have 7 rod-arm puppets.
 They used to perform at St Mary’s Church Family Services and have also performed at fetes, for outdoor events such as the Songs of Praise on the Green.
 Members get involved in all aspects of puppeteering – prop making, choreography, musical ideas as well as the puppetry.

 Our membership is increasing and our meetings are very well attended, including visitors at some meetings and everyone is welcome to attend.
 Our group meets at 2.30pm in St. Leonard’s Hall usually the third or fourth Thursday in the month and continues to be run by an organising committee.

 We support the Church by having a stall at the Autumn Fair, and by providing refreshments at various Church occasions.
 Birthday cards are sent to all 2 & 3 year old children Baptised at St. Mary w.
 St. Leonard Church, inviting them to attend Family Services.